 So, you've moved into your first apartment and are ready to furnish it with pieces that fit your design style and personal tastes.
-You've found a sofa big enough to offer to seat all your friends when you host movie nights and sourced affordable décor to cover your walls and make your place feel like home.
+You've found a sofa big enough to seat all your friends during movie nights, and sourced affordable décor to cover your walls and make your place feel like home.
 Are you forgetting anything?

-Another oft-forgotten home essential, a vase to hold fresh flowers and plants.
+Another oft-forgotten home essential is a vase to hold fresh flowers and plants.
 You never want to be caught without a stylish vessel to hold botanicals so make sure you pick one up before fully settling in.

 Every apartment needs a powerful vacuum to make cleaning a breeze.
 There's nothing worse than buying cheap cleaning supplies that don't really get the job done.
-That's why a piece like this Dyson cyclone is well worth the investment, even for a first apartment.
+That's why a piece like this cordless Dyson vacuum is well worth the investment, even for a first apartment.

 Every first apartment needs a good set of coasters to ward off water rings and other stains.
 Place a stack on your living room coffee table and you'll instantly feel like you have it together.

-Whether you drink tea in afternoons or prepare French-pressed coffee in the mornings, you'll want to invest in a teapot for the kitchen.
+Whether you drink tea in the afternoons or prepare French-pressed coffee in the mornings, you'll want to invest in a kettle for the kitchen.
 We love the muted pink shade found on this sleek kettle from Anthropologie.